DCC-Lab/myTk/filters_data/README-adding new filters.md

 2. Copy it to the folder `filter_data`

 3. Open the file `filters.json` in a text editor.
-You will see how each filter is described.
+You will see that each filter is described.
 Add your filter at the end of the file and don't forget to add a comma to separate the entry from the previous entry:

    ```json
    [